lazyelectrons/ai-infra/README.md

+# Work In Progress

+> **This document is a placeholder, as we are testing the infra on distributed inference/training.
+Stay tuned for updates**
 # Simplified Deployment of Private AI Infrastructure with x86 Compute, Kubernetes, and NVIDIA GPUs

 This repository provides a streamlined solution for deploying large-scale private AI infrastructure using x86 architecture, Kubernetes, and NVIDIA GPUs.
-It is designed for developers, researchers, and organizations looking to efficiently set up and manage AI workloads on their own infrastructure.
+It is designed for developers, researchers, and organizations looking to efficiently set up and manage AI infrastructure on Nvidia GPUs and Ethernet/RoCE Fabric.

 ## Key Features
 - **Simple Installation**: Easy-to-use installation scripts to consolidate the OS, networking, and software stack for seamless deployment.
+- **Distributed Training or Distributed Inference**: Can run both ML/AI/LLM workloads on the  ecosystem
 - **Performance Test Tools/Custom Containers**: Perform basic performance tests on the compute and networking fabric.
 - **Kubernetes Integration**: Leverage Kubernetes for scalable orchestration of AI workloads across multiple nodes.
 - **NVIDIA GPU Support**: Optimized for hardware acceleration with NVIDIA GPUs, enhancing performance for AI/ML models.